For Verabel

 The work may have been included in the repertory of the Three’s Company, San Diego, California by Jean Isaacs, Co-Founder of Three’s Company.

-Original Sony reel to reel video transfer too dark for public use.
+Original Sony reel to reel video transfer is too dark for public use.

 Artists and Collaborators